How to get a business credit card

 While anyone can find a use for credit cards, business credit cards offer distinct advantages to cardholders.
 Business credit cards offer:

-- Credit building opportunities: Paying down debts on a business card improves your business credit score.
-If you need larger loans, paying off small debts shows your trustworthiness.
+• Credit-building opportunities.
+Paying down debts on a business card can improve your business credit score.

-- Rewards: Some business credit cards give holders rewards for frequent spending.
-Depending on the plan, you can earn gift cards, cash back or reward miles for travel.
+• Rewards.
+Some business credit cards give holders rewards for frequent spending.

-- Higher credit limits: Business cards have higher limits than personal credit cards.
-As a result, you can spend more in a given time.
+• Higher credit limits.
+Business cards have higher limits than personal credit cards.

 What if I have poor personal credit?

-Running a small business comes with its fair share of risks.
-For example, suppose you’ve suffered financial setbacks, and your personal credit has taken a hit.
-In that case, you might wonder how you’ll qualify for a business credit card.
+If you’ve suffered financial setbacks and your personal credit has taken a hit, you might wonder how you’ll qualify for a business credit card.

 Instead of a standard unsecured business card, a secured business credit card with low credit score requirements may be your best option.
 With a secured card, you can deposit cash up front to guarantee payments to lenders.
-If used responsibly, you can use this card to improve your business credit and switch to a better card option in the future.
+If used responsibly, this card can help improve your business credit, and you can switch to a better card option in the future.

 Is personal credit tied to business credit?